 - A number of other metabolic adaptations that help to ensure that you cope better with the heat

 Full acclimatisation to a hot environment generally takes about 14 days of prolonged exposure and the effects are magnified if you do some training in the heat too.
-This is why all the athletes for Tokyo (and everyone who wants to do well in Kona each year) will spend time on training camps in the heat and humidity during the weeks leading up to the event.
 Heat adaptations come quickly but also disappear relatively quickly too, which is why acclimatisation camps should come almost immediately before the focal event so that the results are not lost by the time race day arrives.

 If you’re pressed for time and resources (like most of us who are not full-time athletes), then the good news is that about 70% of the adaptations you can achieve through full heat acclimatisation can be attained in as little as 5 days, or possibly even just 5-8 prolonged exercise sessions in the heat.

 So, it can be helpful to invest a little bit of energy into finding a heat chamber to train in a few times or just crank the heaters up when you train indoors.
 Even wearing some extra layers of clothing when doing training in a more temperate environment in the last week or so before you have to compete in the heat can provide you with significant benefits.

 One key thing about acclimatisation is that the optimal plan to follow would be to match the training conditions to those you’ll be competing in (in terms of both temperature and humidity).
 Unsurprisingly, you tend to get the most relevant adaptations from the most specific type of preparation.